Antimatter543/old-site/_posts/2021-05-26-takedown-of-taboo.md

 Say that you've somehow managed to become 5head by reading at your local library, somehow finding the time to do this as you juggle multiple poor paying jobs that takes ungodly hours from your life, sleep deprivation, feeding your kids whenever you can whilst you suffer from greater malnutrition.
 Ok.

 Who's gonna hire your broke ass?
 You think you have enough money to spend on fancy clothes when your mortgage is rear naked choking you out?
-You're getting railed harder than a railway on a major traintrack}
+You're getting railed harder than a railway on a major traintrack.

 ### Math